Transportation costs to/from Budapest are not included in the BSME tuition.

 Bethlen Gábor tér 2

 The BSME representative will accompany you to your residence in Budapest.
-She will give you a personal orientation of your “environment,” including your new neighborhood and how it works—i.e., where to catch public transportation and how to use it; where the food stores in your area are located; and to mark a route on your map of how to get from your residence to the BSME Campus.
-She will give you a welcome package including a survival guide, a map, and sample (blank) apartment lease contracts (more details in the Housing section).
+They will give you a personal orientation of your “environment,” including your new neighborhood and how it works—i.e., where to catch public transportation and how to use it; where the food stores in your area are located; and to mark a route on your map of how to get from your residence to the BSME Building.
+They will give you a welcome package including a survival guide and a map.